How Unified Communications Aids Business Continuity

 If you’re facing a data breach that renders email communication impossible, for instance, you can seamlessly switch to telephone communication.
 Similarly, if voice communication is unavailable or unreliable, employees can easily switch to instant messaging.
 You may also use presence functionality to reach out to individual employees who are working remotely.

 Video apps can be used to access the damage caused by the incident so that mitigation measures can be taken.
 This way, there will be minimal disruption to your operations.
-Therefore, UC helps you minimize the impact of a disaster on your organization.
+Therefore, UC helps you minimize the impact of a disaster on your organisation.

 Enables You to Communicate Without Disruptions